This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The kitchen museum shows the actual kitchen used by the legendary young Huguenot baker Sally Lunn in Georgian Bath to create the first Bath Bunn, a light, flaky treat that’s part bread, part cake and topped with savory or sweet toppings.

 The decision now is will you choose sweet or savory?
-Craig and the girls decided for sweets with a cinnamon butter topping and chocolate butter for Savannah.
+Craig and the girls decided on sweets with a cinnamon butter topping and chocolate butter for Savannah.

 As I am gluten free, I was thrilled to see they had delicious gluten free scones with jam for me.
 They were probably the best I’ve ever had.